Measurement-induced phase transition in a classical, chaotic many-body system: Directed Percolation and Critical Damage Spreading

 The directed percolation model has two correlation lengths $\xi_{x,t}$ which characterize cluster sizes in temporal and spatial directions \cite{hinrichsen2000non}.
 At the critical point, these have the following divergent behavior

 where $\rho$ is the percolation probability.
 The characteristic velocity of this system is hence given by the dynamical critical exponent $z^{-1}=\nu_x/\nu_t$.

-To extend this to the OTOC model, we can draw the connection to percolation through $\rho\to p_d = (1-q)2p (1-p)$, which represents the probability of a site affecting one of its neighbours.
+To extend this to the KCA system with measurements, we can draw the connection to percolation through $\rho\to p_d = (1-q)2p (1-p)$, which represents the probability of a site affecting one of its neighbours.
 At constant $p$ and under variation of the measurement rate $q$, the critical behavior of the boundary velocity is therefore

 This predicts the that the velocity has critical behavior with the exponent belonging to the directed percolation universality class $z^{-1} \approx 0.6326$ \cite{Jensen_1999,PhysRevE.88.042102}.
 The critical measurement rate for any $p$ is hence derived, in terms of the measurement-free critical $p_c$, to be $q_c(p) = 1- p_c(1-p_c)/[p(1-p)]$; thus successfully predicting the form of the phase boundary plotted in the phase diagram Fig.~\ref{phasediagram}(a).